Azure/PyRIT/doc/code/memory/3_memory_data_types.md

 This rich context allows PyRIT to track the full lifecycle of each interaction, including transformations, targeting, scoring, and error handling.

-### PromptRequestResponse
+### Message

-`PromptRequestResponse` represents a single request or response to a target and can contain multiple `PromptRequestPieces`.
+`Message` represents a single request or response to a target and can contain multiple `PromptRequestPieces`.
 This allows for multi-modal interactions where, for example, you send both text and an image in a single request.

 **Examples:**
-- A text-only message: 1 `PromptRequestResponse` containing 1 `PromptRequestPiece`
+- A text-only message: 1 `Message` containing 1 `PromptRequestPiece`
-- An image with caption: 1 `PromptRequestResponse` containing 2 `PromptRequestPieces` (text + image)
+- An image with caption: 1 `Message` containing 2 `PromptRequestPieces` (text + image)
-- A conversation: Multiple `PromptRequestResponses` linked by the same `conversation_id`
+- A conversation: Multiple `Messages` linked by the same `conversation_id`

 **Validation Rules:**
-- All `PromptRequestPieces` in a `PromptRequestResponse` must share the same
+- All `PromptRequestPieces` in a `Message` must share the same
    -  `conversation_id`
    - `sequence` number
    - `role`